Nutrition

 Strong:

-- Mediterranean diet pattern reduces major CVD events ~30% (PREDIMED, NEJM 2018, n=7,447) and lowers all-cause mortality across multiple cohorts.
+• Mediterranean diet pattern cut heart attacks and strokes by roughly 30% in a landmark Spanish trial (PREDIMED) of 7,447 adults at high cardiovascular risk,[1] and lowers all-cause mortality across cohort studies — a 2024 review pooling 28 studies and almost 680,000 adults confirmed both the mortality and the cardiovascular signal.[2]
 The combination of olive oil, nuts, fish, legumes, and vegetables is the most robust dietary intervention in longevity science.
 See Dietary patterns for Mediterranean, MIND, DASH, and Blue Zones side by side.

-- Adequate dietary protein in older adults preserves muscle mass, reduces sarcopenia, and improves recovery from illness/surgery.
-The longevity-vs-strength tension — and why blanket "low protein extends life" advice misreads the midlife and older-adult evidence — is covered under Protein, mTOR, AMPK.
+• Adequate dietary protein in older adults preserves muscle, reduces age-related muscle loss (sarcopenia), and improves recovery from illness or surgery.
+The international expert consensus (PROT-AGE) is 1.0–1.2 g of protein per kg of body weight per day for healthy older adults, rising to 2.0 g/kg during acute recovery.[8]
+The longevity-vs-strength tension — and why blanket "low protein extends life" advice misreads the midlife and older-adult evidence — is covered under Protein.

-- Habitual fermented dairy (yogurt, kefir, traditionally aged cheese) — the most consistent fermented-food signal in pooled cohorts; lower CVD, lower all-cause mortality.
+• Habitual fermented dairy (yogurt, kefir, traditionally aged cheese) tracks with lower all-cause, cardiovascular, and cancer mortality in pooled cohorts — the most consistent epidemiologic signal in the fermented-food literature.[9]
 See Fermented foods for why the food matrix matters more than live CFU counts.
+Moderate:

-- Time-restricted eating with an early eating window (last meal before 17:00–19:00) improves fasting insulin and body composition more than late eating, even when calories are matched.
+• Time-restricted eating with an early eating window (last meal before 17:00–19:00) improves fasting insulin and body composition more than eating late, even when total calories are matched — early eating produced a measurable fasting-insulin advantage over late eating in a 2024 pooled analysis of trials.[13]
 The full intermittent-fasting / alternate-day / fasting-mimicking landscape is covered under Fasting.

-- GLP-1 receptor agonists (semaglutide / tirzepatide) — for adults with overweight/obesity or cardiometabolic risk: durable double-digit weight loss, 20% MACE reduction, and the first drug class to measurably slow validated epigenetic aging clocks.
-The catch: muscle and bone loss without aggressive protein and resistance training.
+• GLP-1 receptor agonists (semaglutide, marketed as Ozempic and Wegovy; tirzepatide as Mounjaro and Zepbound) — for adults with overweight or obesity plus cardiovascular risk: durable double-digit weight loss and a 20% reduction in heart attacks, strokes, and cardiovascular deaths, independent of how much weight was actually lost.[20]
+The first drug class to measurably slow validated biological-age clocks.
+The catch: substantial muscle and bone loss without aggressive protein intake and resistance training.
 See GLP-1 receptor agonists.

 Weak / preliminary: